openhab/openhab-cloud/README.md

 You will see under the Ubuntu logo that there is a free tier eligible, what we want to use.
-In our guide we are using the following AMI:
+In our guide, we are using the following AMI:
 Ubuntu Server 14.04 LTS (HVM), SSD Volume Type - AMI ID: ami-fce3c696

 ![AWS_7.png](/docs/AWS_7.png)